NoobyNull/Digital-Workshop/docs/builds/GITLAB_WINDOWS_CI_SETUP.md

   - .NET 4.8+ and Visual C++ redistributables (PyInstaller pulls native libs)
   - Minimum 16 GB RAM / 50 GB free disk.
 - Access tokens:
-  - **Runner registration token** – Obtain from **Admin Area → CI/CD → Runners → New runner**.
+  - **Runner registration token** - Obtain from **Admin Area → CI/CD → Runners → New runner**.
-  - **Personal access token** with `api` scope – Used by the bootstrap script to configure project variables.
+  - **Personal access token** with `api` scope - Used by the bootstrap script to configure project variables and by the pipeline cleanup job.

-> ℹ️ Derive the GitLab project ID from the project home page (`Project information → Details`).
+> ℹ️ Derive the GitLab project ID from the project home page (**Project information → Details**).
 You will need this numeric ID in step 3.

 ---